-Alan Shillitoe and Michael Byrne are submitting updates from the European Youth Team Championships in Slovakia.
+Alan Shillitoe and Michael Byrne have been updates from the European Youth Team Championships in Slovakia.
 These are below - Alan first, and then Michael.

 by Alan Shillitoe, U26 NPC

 So, here we are in a state of the art sports complex on the banks of the Danube, just outside Bratislava in Slovakia.
 Hungary is on the opposite side of the river and Austria only a few miles upstream.
 There is a record entry for the championships - 27 countries in the U26 event and 29 in total across all the categories.
 Although we aren't the only sports teams here - the Slovak swimmers and gymnasts have been having a training camp and we have also been joined by the Galatasaray football squad - no Wesley Sneijder, but the French team were getting selfies with former Swansea striker Bafetimbi Gomis!